Blink-182: Formation and initial years (1992–1994)

-Blink-182 was formed in August 1992 in Poway, California, a northern suburb of San Diego.
-Guitarist Tom DeLonge was expelled from Poway High for being drunk at a basketball game and was forced to attend another school, Rancho Bernardo High School, for one semester.
+Blink-182 was formed in August 1992 in Poway, California, a northern suburb of San Diego County.
+Guitarist Tom DeLonge was expelled from Poway High School for being drunk at a basketball game and was forced to attend another school, Rancho Bernardo High School, for one semester.
 There, he performed at a Battle of the Bands competition, where he was introduced to drummer Scott Raynor.
 He also befriended Kerry Key, who was also interested in punk rock music.
 Key was dating Anne Hoppus, sister of bassist Mark Hoppus, who had recently moved from Ridgecrest, California, to work at a record store and attend college.
-Both Hoppus and DeLonge grew up listening to punk rock music, with both particularly enamored by the Descendents.
+Both Hoppus and DeLonge grew up listening to punk rock music, with both particularly enamoured by bands like Screeching Weasel and the Descendents.
 Southern California had a large punk population in the early 1990s, aided by an active surfing, skating, and snowboarding scene.
-In contrast to East Coast punk music, the West Coast wave of groups typically introduced more melodic aspects to the group's music.
+In contrast to East Coast punk music, the West Coast wave of groups typically introduced more melodic aspects.
 "New York is gloomy, dark and cold.
 It makes different music.
 The Californian middle-class suburbs have nothing to be that bummed about," said DeLonge.

 Anne introduced her brother to DeLonge on August 2, 1992.
 The pair instantly connected and played for hours in DeLonge's garage, exchanging lyrics and co-writing songs—one of which became fan favorite "Carousel".
-Hoppus, hoping to impress DeLonge, fell from a lamppost in front of DeLonge's home and cracked his ankles, putting him in crutches for three weeks.
+Hoppus, hoping to impress DeLonge, fell from a lamppost in front of DeLonge's home and cracked his ankles, putting him on crutches for three weeks.
 The trio began to practice together in Raynor's bedroom, spending time writing music, seeing movies and punk concerts, and playing practical jokes.
 The trio first operated under a variety of names, including Duck Tape and Figure 8, until DeLonge rechristened the band "Blink".
 Hoppus' girlfriend of the time was annoyed by his constant attention to the band, and demanded he make a choice between the band and her, which resulted in Hoppus leaving the band not long after its formation.
 Shortly thereafter, DeLonge and Raynor borrowed a four-track recorder from friend and collaborator Cam Jones and were preparing to record a demo tape, with Jones on bass.
 Hoppus promptly broke up with his girlfriend and returned to the band.
 Flyswatter—a combination of original songs and punk covers—was recorded in Raynor's bedroom in May 1993.